 Or, as my granddad used to say, “Walt, if you’re not content with what you have, you’ll never be content with what you want!”

-Keeping a gratitude journal is something most people have to work at over time.
+Keeping a gratitude journal is something most people have to work on over time.
 Researchers observe that it’s not a natural tendency for most people, but that with time it can become automatic.

 Yet, isn’t that true for all of the essentials of highly healthy people?
 They are not automatic.
 They take effort.
 You need to determine whether your health—and that of your loved ones—is worth the effort.